sandipanp/Gesture_Recognation_IIIT_Upgrad/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+We want to develop a cool feature in the smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote.
+The gestures are continuously monitored by the webcam mounted on the TV.
+Each gesture corresponds to a specific command:

+Thumbs up: Increase the volume
+Thumbs down: Decrease the volume
+Left swipe: 'Jump' backwards 10 seconds
+Right swipe: 'Jump' forward 10 seconds
+Stop: Pause the movie

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+We tried both CCONV3D and CONV2d+LSTM to solve the problem.
+In case of CONV3D , we were not getting validation accuracy more than 20% though the training accuracy is about 80% and it requires a lots of resource and time as well.

+So we choose conv2D+LSTM which give us better accuracy and able to overcome the overfitting problem.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
+- Python - 3.9.12
-- library - version 1.0
+- numpy - 1.21.5
-- library - version 2.0
+- pandas - 1.4.2
+- matplotlib
-- library - version 3.0
+- seaborn - 0.11.2
+- sklearn
+- keras

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by upGrade AI & ML course case study
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by @sandipanp - feel free to contact me!

 <!-- Optional -->